Secure Your Visa To Dream Country

 But there is bad news.

 Currently, the waiting time for visa interviews is long, approx. 8-18 months.
-If you need an urgent interview, you can apply for an emergency interview if you meet the requirement.
+If you need an urgent interview, you can apply for an emergency interview if you meet the requirements.

-Currently, you can apply for an expedited appointment for emergency medical and business grounds.
+Currently, you can apply for an expedited appointment for emergency medical and business reasons.

-Once you schedule an interview, you can reschedule twice (It used to be unlimited previously but the rule changed in 2022).
+Once you schedule an interview, you can reschedule it twice (it used to be unlimited, but the rule changed in 2022).
 So, make sure you don’t cancel and reschedule your visa interview unnecessarily.

 Step 4: Gather All The Documents